Luc Steels: Biography

-In 2011 Steels became fellow at the Institute for Research and Advanced Studies (ICREA) and research professor at the Universitat Pompeu Fabra (UPF) in Barcelona, embedded in the Evolutionary Biology Laboratory (IBE).
+In 2011, Steels became fellow at the Institute for Research and Advanced Studies (ICREA) and research professor at the Universitat Pompeu Fabra (UPF) in Barcelona, embedded in the Evolutionary Biology Laboratory (IBE).
 There he pursued further his fundamental research in the origins and evolution of language through experiments with robotic agents.

 From 2018 he started to work in Venice within various European projects, first at Ca'Foscari University within the Odycceus and AI4EU projects and then at Venice International University within the MUHAI project.

-Throughout his career Steels had research and educational visits to other institutions.
+Throughout his career, Steels had research and educational visits to other institutions.
 He was a lecturer at the Theseus International Management Institute in Sophia Antipolis, developed courses for the Open University in the Netherlands, was Fellow at the Wissenschaftskolleg in Berlin during the years 2015–2016 and 2009–2010, Fellow at Goldsmiths College London (computer science department) from 2010, visiting scholar or lecturer at La Sapienza University Rome, Politecnico di Milano, the universities of Ghana and Beijing (Jiaotong University) among others.

 Steels was member of the New York Academy of Sciences, and is elected member of the Academia Europaea, and the Royal Belgian Academy of Arts and Sciences (Koninklijke Vlaamse Academie voor Wetenschappen en Kunsten), where he serves as chairman of the Natural Science section.

-He received several awards including the best paper award at the European Conference in AI (in 1982), the Franqui chair at the University of Leuven (Belgium) (2018), the EurAI Fellowship, the Calewaert chair at the Free University of Brussels (VUB) (2024) and the EurAI Distinguished Service Award, presented every two years to an individual who has made exceptional contributions to the AI community in Europe.
+Steels received several awards including the best paper award at the European Conference in AI (in 1982), the Franqui chair at the University of Leuven (Belgium) (2018), the EurAI Fellowship, the Calewaert chair at the Free University of Brussels (VUB) (2024) and the EurAI Distinguished Service Award, presented every two years to an individual who has made exceptional contributions to the AI community in Europe.

 Contributions

 The scientific work of Steels is trans-disciplinary, focusing on finding conceptual breakthroughs in AI, building the technical tools to work out and develop these breakthroughs, and developing concrete experiments to turn the breakthroughs into viable new AI paradigms.
-Since the early 1980s and using this approach, Steels has played a role in four profound conceptual shifts: (1) from heuristic rule-based systems to model-based knowledge systems, from model-based to behaviour-based, Artificial Life inspired robots, from static, engineered language systems to dynamic, evolving emergent communication systems with features of human languages, and most recently from data-driven AI to AI capable of understanding and forms of awareness.
+Since the early 1980s and using this approach, Steels has played a role in four profound conceptual shifts: (1) from heuristic rule-based systems to model-based knowledge systems, from model-based to behaviour-based, artificial Life inspired robots, from static, engineered language systems to dynamic, evolving emergent communication systems with features of human languages, and most recently from data-driven AI to AI capable of understanding and forms of awareness.